micahchenn/churchwebsite/README.md

 2. **SSL Certificate**: Most hosting providers will automatically provision SSL
 3. **Redirect Testing**: Test that `fpchouston.com` redirects to `fpchouston.framer.website`

+## SEO Benefits

+- **Local Search**: Optimized for "Taiwanese church Houston" searches
+- **Church Directory**: Proper Schema.org markup for church listings
+- **Social Sharing**: Rich previews on Facebook, Twitter, and other platforms
+- **Mobile Friendly**: Responsive design for mobile users
+- **Fast Loading**: Optimized for Core Web Vitals

+## Target Keywords

+- Formosan Presbyterian Church Houston
+- Taiwanese church Houston
+- Taiwanese church Greater Houston
+- PCUSA church Houston
+- Presbyterian church 77077
+- Taiwanese community Houston
+- Dairy Ashford church

 ## Customization

-- **Church Name**: Update the title and branding in `index.html`
+- **Church Details**: Update contact information in the Schema.org markup
-- **Colors**: Modify the CSS gradient in the `<style>` section
+- **Colors**: Modify the CSS gradient to match your church branding
-- **Logo**: Add your church logo to replace the text "FPC Houston"
-- **Favicon**: Replace `favicon.ico` with your actual church favicon

-## SEO Benefits

-- Proper meta tags for social sharing
-- Open Graph tags for Facebook/Twitter
-- Clean redirect that preserves SEO value
-- Fast loading times
+- **Logo**: The PCUSA logo is currently styled with CSS, but you can replace it with an actual image
+- **Content**: Update any text or descriptions as needed

 ## Support

-This setup provides a professional redirect page that maintains your church's branding while seamlessly directing visitors to your main Framer website.
+This setup provides a professional, SEO-optimized redirect page that will help your church appear in local search results while maintaining your branding and seamlessly directing visitors to your main Framer website.